- Application Process

 ACES Health Forms

-The WIMS health office is staffed with a full time nurse who is responsible for maintaining the health records, state- mandated screenings, and assessments of health complaints or injuries, etc. The nurse is available Monday through Friday from 8:00 AM to 3:30 PM.
+The WIMS health office is staffed with a full time nurse and a part time nurse who are responsible for maintaining the health records, state- mandated screenings, and assessments of health complaints or injuries, etc. The nurses are available Monday through Friday from 8:00 AM to 3:30 PM.
 Please feel free to call to discuss any health concerns that may affect your child's ability to participate in school.

 Mandatory Examinations, Immunizations

 State-mandated physical examinations and immunizations are required to enter kindergarten and grade seven.
 A blue physical form will be provided as needed for your health care provider to complete.

 Many students will be screened for vision, posture, and hearing during the year.
 Advance written notice will be given.

 All medications administered at school must be done in the health office and require a medication authorization form signed by a health care provider and a parent.
 An adult must bring the medication to the school in its original labeled container, including over-the-counter medications such as Motrin, Advil, Tylenol and Benadryl.
 Students can carry medication in school ONLY with special permission.